makbyte/.github/profile/README.md

 # Welcome to MAK {Byte}!
 ### Pioneering Excellence in Every Byte

-**Makbyte** is a SaaS-based company driven to deliver cutting-edge solutions and seamless user experiences.
+**MAK {Byte}** is a SaaS-based company driven to deliver cutting-edge solutions and seamless user experiences.
 Since our founding on October 14, 2023, by the **makbyte-core team**, we’ve been committed to developing tools that empower businesses and streamline complex processes.
 Our projects span multiple domains, leveraging AI, secure backend frameworks, and responsive front-end applications to provide holistic solutions.

 ## 📈 Our Mission

-At MakByte.io, we aim to Elevate Your Digital Future.
+At MAK {Byte}, we aim to Elevate Your Digital Future.
 We believe in leveraging technology to empower businesses, foster growth, and leave a lasting impact on the digital landscape.

 ---